-We’ve been talking a lot about how validators play a critical role in ensuring the strongest possible security and performance for PlasmaChain.
+We’ve been talking a lot about how validators play a critical role in ensuring the strongest possible security and performance for Basechain.

 As you might imagine, it’s not a trivial undertaking for them to pull that off.
 Running a full validator node requires serious technical expertise and investment, so in exchange for their services, we need to make sure they’re rewarded for their efforts.

-Initially, we announced that PlasmaChain validators would be rewarded based on the fees generated on the network — DApp hosting fees paid by third-party developers, marketplace commissions, and Plasma transfer fees on payments.
+Initially, we announced that Basechain validators would be rewarded based on the fees generated on the network — dapp hosting fees paid by third-party developers, marketplace commissions, and transfer fees on payments.

 To fund this pool of block rewards for years to come, Loom Network will be contributing the majority of the company’s remaining LOOM token reserve and releasing it over time.

 In fact, 300M of the 350M remaining token pool will be put to work!
 You can think of that 300M LOOM as an “inflation supply”.
 (While the number of tokens is fixed at 1 billion, these 300M reserve tokens have never entered the circulating supply before now).